swent/node-runner/README.md

 # node-runner
-Drop-in node applications to auto-run them on the fly.
+Docker container that let's you drop-in node applications to auto-run them on the fly.
 Turbo charge hosting your little scripts and crawlers.